-Prerequisites: Available for dual credit through University of Louisville and a minimum ACT score of 20 in Reading is required

-This course, offered in conjunction with University of Louisville, provides the opportunity to obtain six hours of college credit.
+Prerequisites: Available for dual credit through University of Louisville and a cumulative English GPA of 3.0 and minimum ACT score of 20 in Reading is required This course, offered in conjunction with University of Louisville, provides the opportunity to obtain six hours of college credit.
 A critical analysis of various texts is completed.
 Further development of complex composition skills is emphasized.
 Researched arguments, including scholarly research papers, are required.